Wolf Hall on PBS, Episode 2: Entirely Beloved

 source: farfarawaysite.com

 However, George Cavendish brings the bad news.
-The cardinal is dead.
+The cardinal is sick.
 Henry finally gives in to Anne and Norfolk, and sends Harry Percy to arrest Wolsey for “high treason.”
-Wolsey gets sick and dies in a few days — most probably he poisons himself so that he will not live to see the Tower.
+Wolsey dies in a few days — most probably he poisons himself so that he will not live to see the Tower.

 Cromwell recalls a performance at the court Wolsey is mocked about his low birth and chased by demons in Hell.
 He MARKS the men who play the demons as they take off their masks: Francis Weston.
 Harry Norris.
 William Brereton.
 George Boleyn.